SLACKHA/pyJac/README.md

 The full documentation for pyJac can be found at <http://slackha.github.io/pyJac/>.

+## User Group

+Further support can be found at our [user group](https://groups.io/g/slackha-users), or by [opening an issue](https://github.com/SLACKHA/pyJac/issues) on our github repo.

 ## Installation

 Detailed installation instructions can be found in the